Who Is Authorized To Work in the United States?

 A: All U.S. citizens, permanent residents, those seeking asylum/refugees, and those who have evidence of valid work authorization are permitted to work in the United States.
 Usually, foreign nationals are eligible to work either as non-immigrant workers or in categories that require an Employment Authorization Document (EAD).
 An EAD is obtained by filing an application with the U.S. Citizenship & Immigration Services (USCIS), and is evidence of work authorization until its expiration date.
 An EAD card is not employer-specific; it may be used for any U.S. employer.

 Q: Who is eligible for an EAD?

-A: Common categories requiring an EAD for employment include: those seeking asylum, refugees, academic students on F-1 visas, and applicants for permanent residency.
+A: Common categories requiring an EAD for employment include: those seeking asylum, refugees, academic students on F-1 visas and applicants for permanent residency.
 Lawful permanent residents (LPRs) do not need an EAD since a “green card” is acceptable to prove identity and employment authorization.
-Aliens authorized for TPS (Temporary Protected Status), Deferred Action, sponsors of L-1A and E visa holders are also elilgible.
+Aliens authorized for TPS (Temporary Protected Status), Deferred Action (including those covered under Deferred Action for Childhood Arrivals, or DACA), as well as spouses of L-1A and E visa holders are also eligible.

 Q: Who else is authorized to work in the U.S.?

 A: Non-immigrant work visas permit temporary employment for a specific U.S. employer without an EAD.
 Common visas include, but are not limited to: